Dr Sarah Egan

 - Chancery and Commercial

-Sarah joined Atlantic Chambers from St Albans Chambers, where she remains a Door Tenant.
+Sarah joined Atlantic Chambers from St Albans Chambers, she has recently returned to London but remains a Door Tenant.

 Prior to coming to the Bar Sarah read for a Ph.D. in German Literature and Philosophy and tutored undergraduates.
 She subsequently qualified and worked as an investment analyst in the City of London in asset management and private banking.
 During this time she gained a sound understanding of financial matters and dealing with high net worth individuals.